 Belgium also sent a C-130H Hercules transport for the static display joined, for the first time at RIAT, by a veteran Piper L-21B Super Cub used as a glider tug to support the country's Air Cadets.

 As part of official celebrations to mark the 75th anniversary of the Air Training Corps, the Royal International Air Tattoo 2016 featured a static display of vintage gliders used by the Air Cadet Organisation over the years.
 The oldest of them on show were the Slingsby Kirby Cadet, Slingsby Grasshopper and Slingsby Sedbergh, all employed by the ATC during the early post-war years.
 A later example is the Slingsby Venture, the first powered glider to be employed by the Air Cadets and current equipment was represented by examples of the Grob Viking glider and Grob Vigilant motorglider.

 From north-east of Fairford, use the M40 leaving at junction 8 onto the A40 west.
 From the south and south-east use the M4 leaving at junction 15 onto the A419 north.
 From the west, use the M4 leaving at junction 17 onto the A429 north.
 From mid and north Wales and the north west, use the M5 and leave at junction 11a onto the A417 south.
 The post code for sat nav is GL7 4EG but in all cases ignore the sat nav and follow local signposting as soon as it becomes available.
 Parking is free.
-The promoter's own advice on getting to the airfield on show day is here.
+Click the blue text for the show's advice on getting to the airfield on show day.

 It is best to book as far as possible in advance.
 This is not only because nearby hotels and guest houses tend get booked up well before the date of an airshow but also because prices can be better when you book early online.